by Texas Homesteader

 Easier Harvesting Of Apples

 First of course came the harvesting of the apples.
-I’ve seen this handy-dandy little *apple-picking basket that you place on a telescoping pole to make picking apples higher up in the tree a breeze.
+I’ve seen this handy-dandy little *apple-picking basket on a telescoping pole to make picking apples higher up in the tree a breeze.
 Oh yeah, I’ve definitely gotta get one of those!

 My aunt already had several bushels of apples picked before we arrived at her house for a visit but in no time the remaining apples were removed from the tree.
 Once we finally got all that appley deliciousness home we got busy processing them.